tlvince/tlvince.github.io/about.md

 **Hi**!
 I'm Tom.

-Since 2013, I have operated as a contract senior full stack developer, completing assignments around the world from the Hong Kong-based Fable Foundation, West African-based public healthcare initiatives eHealth Africa and Field Intelligence, and most recently returning to home to London with fintech leaders ClearScore.

-I'm currently specialising in serverless architectures with Node.js to deliver highly scalable, event-driven applications.
-I've previous experience in investment banking, music, audio production and photography.
+Product-orientated contract senior full stack developer.
+12 years in software engineering, 6 years senior and mentoring.
+Currently specialising in serverless architectures with Node.js and AWS to deliver highly scalable, event-driven systems.
+Experienced in growing and leading engineering teams in varying sectors globally, from investment banking to public health.
+Recently delivered a fully serverless Open Banking implementation into production in 6 months.

-Whilst this is primarily a technical blog, I also write on travelling, the ever-inspiring open source community and lessons on self-improvement.

 **Thanks** for stopping by!